Shogo-Sakai/freemarket_sample_58a/README.md

 ### Association

-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy
-- has_many :tradings
+- has_many :tradings, dependent: :destroy
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_one :product_option
+- has_one :product_option, dependent: :destroy
 - belongs_to :prefecture
 - belongs_to :user
 - belongs_to :state